Whether a student can get a Tuition Fee Loan depends on their:

 - nationality or residency status

-This must be in the UK and one of the following:
+The course must be at an eligible uni or college in the UK and one of the following:

 - First degree, eg BA, BSc or BEd

 - Diploma of Higher Education (DipHE)